voxeltycoon/docs/docs/assets/dll-asset.md

 ### Where's API documentation?

-The documentation for Voxel Tycoon is being created [here](/documentation/).
+The documentation for Voxel Tycoon API is being created [here](/reference/).
 Still, **we urge you to start creating script mods right now**, so we can build an extendable, flexible, and well-featured platform together with you.

 Just as you feel that you need any new APIs, events, callbacks, etc - or modifications of existing ones - do not hesitate to let us know by creating an issue on [suggestion tracker](https://github.com/voxeltycoon/suggestions/issues).
 Also, feel free to chat with us and community directly on our [Discord Server](//discord.gg/voxeltycoon).